There is A LOT of markets in Gran Canaria!!!! From the large to the small. Here is my complete guide to Gran Canaria markets.

 2. San Mateo Market Gran Canaria

-Whilst this market is quite a bit smaller than the one in Teror it is super cute!
+Whilst the San Mateo market is quite a bit smaller than the one in Teror it is super cute!
 The covered market hall area is exactly what you want from a farmers market.
 Lots of vendors selling everything from bread to wine to fresh fruit and vegetables etc etc. I found this area much more photogenic than similar areas in Teror.

-There is also a large tent for dancing.
+San Mateo market also has a large tent for dancing.
 The dance floor was full when I got there!
-There is then a small mix of handicraft and clothing stalls.
+There is then a small mix of handicrafts and clothing stalls.

 I had the most fantastic Padron peppers – they aren’t called that in Gran Canaria but will be in the starters section on menus as peppers.
 This was then followed up by mixed croquettes – one serving includes tuna, chicken, and spinach – plus chips!
 It was a great meal and very reasonably priced.
 I highly recommend it!